WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ### AWS Elemental

-- familiy of tools that have to do with live-streaming or video
+- family of tools that have to do with live-streaming or video

 - **Media Package** creates **video streams for multiple resolutions**